Sunday, December 26, 2021

 • The hundreds of nuns who enslaved and tortured thousands of women who got pregnant out of wedlock?

-• The thousands of nuns, priests, monks and schoolteachers who ripped indigenous children from their homes and abused them to death in Catholic boarding schools?
+• The thousands of nuns, priests, monks and schoolteachers who ripped indigenous children from their homes and in many cases abused them to death in Catholic boarding schools?

 If such practices were declared from the pulpit as part of their religion, common sense would tell us they are not the true religion.
 The fact that those practices directly contradict the book they claim their religion represents, the Bible, proves that the religion should be avoided.